 From survival to a vision of lifelong health

-The last 40 years have seen major advances in neonatal care - what could only be dreamed of in the 1970s is now routine, which has resulted in a dramatic increase in the survival rate for premature babies.
-There are now as many as 100,000 under-18s in Sweden who were born prematurely, and the big question is: What happens next?
+The last 40 years have seen major advances in neonatal care – what could only be dreamed of in the 1970s is now routine, which has resulted in a dramatic increase in the survival rate for premature babies.
+There are now as many as 100,000 under the age of 18 in Sweden who were born prematurely.
+Now, the big question is: What happens next?

 Less than a year after Annette and Dan Landgren had lost a daughter to a late miscarriage at 26 weeks, they were expecting a child again.
 And once again, something was amiss.
 The baby was due in mid-August but by the beginning of April something was wrong.
 Annette had already begun to dilate and was admitted to Helsingborg General Hospital for observation.
 However, nothing happened and everything seemed to be under control for a few weeks.
 But suddenly her waters broke one morning and she was rushed by ambulance down to Lund where doctors tried to stop the labour.
 Which they did& but only temporarily.